-- ECG shows elevation of the S & T waves suggesting a heart attack pattern. - Creatine kinase (CPK) is elevated suggesting heart attack or varicella infection. - The left side of the heart is enlarged and left ventricular pump volume or ejection fraction is globally reduced by 45%. - Myocarditis is confirmed by a biopsy showing lymphocytic inflammatory cells. - CRP & Sed rate are elevated showing inflammation.
+- ECG shows elevation of the S & T waves suggesting a heart attack pattern. - Creatine kinase (CPK) is elevated suggesting heart attack or varicella infection. - The left side of the heart is enlarged and left ventricular ejection fraction is globally reduced (ejection fraction 45%). - Myocarditis is confirmed by a biopsy showing lymphocytic myocarditis.